 - Interactive Maps to support the Bookmark and Beyond Program: https://wyaitc.org/our-work/bookmark/

 - Minor revisions made to the Wyoming Stewardship Project: https://wyaitc.org/curriculum/

 Major Program Impacts or Outcomes

 Jessie Dafoe joined Wyoming Agriculture in the Classroom (WAIC) as their Executive Director in 2011.
 Prior to working for WAIC, Dafoe interned for Representative Cynthia Lummis and worked for the Wyoming Resource Alliance.
-Dafoe is a Wyoming native and still active on the family ranch northeast of Cheyenne.
-Jessie graduated from the University of Wyoming in 2010 and is a member of the 2013 Leadership Wyoming class.
+Jessie graduated from the University of Wyoming with her bachelor’s degree in 2010 and MBA in 2021.
+She is a member of the 2014 Leadership Wyoming class.